stooged/Klipper-Plugins/README.md

 ## enclosure.py

-enclosure.py is used to control the temperature of the printer enclosure by reading a dht sensor, at set temps it will switch the extraction fan on or off it also displays the temps on a lcd screen along with print progress in % if printing
+enclosure.py is used to control the temperature of the printer enclosure by reading a dht sensor, at set temps it will switch the extraction fan on or off, it also displays the temperature on a lcd screen along with print progress in % if printing

-to use it upload enclosure.py and enclosure.cfg to the config files section in mainsail/fluid
+to use it upload `enclosure.py` and `enclosure.cfg` to the config files section in mainsail/fluid

-edit the enclosure.cfg to match your gpio and sensor type etc
+edit the `enclosure.cfg` to match your gpio and sensor type etc

 then use ssh to do the following